 5. Go Outside and Explore

-Just because you are a newcomer and you do not know anyone, that does not mean you should stay alone at the apartment all day long.
+Just because you are relocating to a new city alone, that does not mean you should stay alone at the apartment all day long.
 When you unpack after the move, go out, find new places, have some me-time, and get used to doing certain things by yourself, such as grocery shopping, finding the best laundry detergent, and all the other stuff your parents used to do for you.

 If you are relocating with your pet, it will help you go out and explore your neighborhood, find pet shops, parks, etc. The point is, you need to start feeling like you belong there, and that cannot happen overnight or if you don’t go out at all.

 6. Meeting New People and (Not) Neglecting Old Friends

 Telling your friends you’re moving and leaving them is not easy, but making friends is not easy either.
 It can be an uncomfortable situation, especially if you’re shy.
 Everyday life in urban communities is so different, and people are too.
 So if you’re not working yet, start with your neighbors: they will be curious and chatty anyway.
 If you are moving with your dog, go to the park and meet some other pet owners.
 At the same time, do not forget to stay in touch with your hometown friends, even when you manage to meet new ones.

 Reasons Why You Should Make the Decision to Move to a New, Bigger City